Travel Back in Time at the Eeriest Ghost Towns in the West

 Getty / Anna Gorin

-Street names in Silver City tell stories.
+Silver City street names in tell stories.
 Avalanche Avenue recalls the Owyhee Daily Avalanche, the first daily newspaper in the Idaho Territory, and Dead Man’s Alley was indeed the scene of one stabbing and two shootings in the late 1800s.
 Of course, ever since the silver boom of the 19th century went bust, life in this surprisingly well-preserved mining town 70 miles southwest of Boise has been pretty quiet.
 The newspaper is long gone—probably because there was no more news from Dead Man’s Alley.
-These days Silver City is a part-time ghost town: a summer population of about 25 families and a steady trickle of visitors exploring Owyhee Mountains backroads are all that keep it going.
+These days Silver City is a part-time ghost town, with three businesses still standing: Silver City Fire & Rescue, Pat’s What Not Shop, and the historic Idaho Hotel.

 South Park City, CO